-Merlyn Climate Grants awards some seven to ten grant fellowships of $500 to $3000 annually to emerging climate activists age 13 to 30 in New York and New England.
+Merlyn Climate Grants awards several grant fellowships of $500 to $3000 annually to emerging climate activists age 13 to 30 in New York and New England.

 Before Merlyn Climate Grants, there was Merlyn's Pen: The National Magazine of Student Writing.
-Established in 1985, the magazine mentored and published serious teen writers.
-Its reading audience reached 100,000, and its award-winning story anthologies were read and re-published in 12 countries, including in translation.
+Established in 1985, the magazine mentored and published rising teen writers.
+Its reading audience reached 100,000, and its award-winning story anthologies were read and re-published in Europe and Asia, including in translation.

-Many working novelists today, among them Amity Gaige, Dara Horn, Curtis Sittenfeld, Alex Taylor, Theresa Meyers, and David Barr Kirtley, found early publication and support in Merlyn's Pen.
+Many working novelists today, among them Amity Gaige, Dara Horn, Alex Taylor, Jennifer E. Smith, Theresa Meyers, David Barr Kirtley, and Curtis Sittendfeld, found early publication and support in Merlyn's Pen.
 The NEW LIBRARY OF YOUNG ADULT WRITING archives its most memorable works, many showcased with beautiful illustrations by premier artists, lesson plans, and compelling audio recordings.
-For a quick introduction to the New Library's treasures, search for "Editor's Choice" selections or "Illustrated Works" or both.

 For more information, contact Grants@MerlynGrants.org, or call 401-751-3766.